telerik/kendo-ui-core/docs/controls/editors/editor/how-to/customize/set-caret-position-using-javascript.md

     </script>
 ```

-The example below demonstrates how to set a caret position to the start of a string.
+The following example demonstrates how to search for a string&mdash;that is, it sets the a caret position to the start of a string.

 ###### Example